 The halo effect refers to the phenomenon whereby the price of a product (often an iconic or highly visible one) influences the overall perception of a retailer's price image.

-If key products are perceived as inexpensive, the entire product line is seen as competitive, even if some products are actually more expensive.
-This is a powerful tool for building a reputation for affordability without having to lower prices across the entire catalog.
+If key products are perceived as inexpensive, the entire product line is seen as competitive, even if some products are actually more expensive

 A major retail chain selects 1,000 KVI products from among its 30,000 SKUs.
 For these 1,000 products, it strictly matches the lowest price on the market.

-For the remaining 29,000 items, it maintains its standard pricing policy, with an average margin that is 3 to 5 points higher.
-Shopper surveys reveal that 78% of customers perceive the chain as “among the least expensive,” even though its overall price index is not particularly notable.
-The halo effect has done its job.
+Shopper surveys reveal that 78% of customers perceive the retailer as “among the least expensive,” even though its overall price index does not stand out particularly

 Enabling the halo effect requires three steps: